 DIY Shadow Box Bank

 Is someone you know saving up for something expensive?
+Do you know someone you’d like to gift money, but you want to find a clever way to do it?
 Then this is the perfect gift!

 Just find a picture of that desired item and put it inside the shadow box with the first deposit.
 Voila — instant gift.